BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 ## Renaming the tidied images

-With our (up to) five folders of images now correctly organized, the last step of tagging is to rename those images to only contain the zoom level (plus an unique number, so that the file names don't clash).
-How you do this is up to you; I'm on a Mac, so I use the built-in Automator.
+With our (up to) five folders of images now correctly organized, the last step of tagging is to rename those images to provide an essential training prompt (plus a number, to make the filenames unique).
+How you perform this renaming is up to you; I'm on a Mac, so I use the built-in Automator app.

 Rename all of the images in each folder to have names like this:

 ```
-a closeup (1).png
+a closeup photo of fr3nchl4dysd15 naked, neutral gray background (1).png
-a closeup (2).png
+a closeup photo of fr3nchl4dysd15 naked, neutral gray background (2).png
 …
-a full body (1).png
+a full body photo of fr3nchl4dysd15 naked, neutral gray background (1).png
-a full body (2).png
+a full body photo of fr3nchl4dysd15 naked, neutral gray background (2).png
 …
-a medium closeup (1).png
+a medium closeup photo of fr3nchl4dysd15 naked, neutral gray background (1).png
-a medium closeup (2).png
+a medium closeup photo of fr3nchl4dysd15 naked, neutral gray background (2).png
 …
 ```

-…you get the idea.
-Finally, put all of the renamed images into a single folder that A1111 can access.
+…and so on.
+Finally, copy all 150 of the renamed images into a single folder that A1111 can access.

 The names of these renamed images will be used in place of the `[filenames]` text in our training prompt template during training, giving training prompts like this:

 ```
-a closeup (6) photo of fr3nchl4dysd15 naked, neutral gray background
+fr3nchl4dysd15, a closeup photo of fr3nchl4dysd15 naked, neutral gray background (1)
-a full body (2) portrait of fr3nchl4dysd15 naked, neutral gray background
-a medium closeup (9) image of fr3nchl4dysd15 naked, neutral gray background
 ```

-Don't worry about the numbers in brackets - SD will ignore them.
+Don't worry about the number in brackets at the end - SD will ignore it.

 # 4. Training an embedding on the input images